Difference between revisions of "N1 Hotel Bulawayo" - Pindula

 ==Location==

-There are a chain of N1 Hotels in Zimbabwe, with others in Harare (N1 Hotel) and N1 Hotel Victoria Falls.
+There are a chain of N1 Hotels in Zimbabwe, with others in Harare (The N1 Hotel) and N1 Hotel Victoria Falls.

 Location